HenrikSamuelsson/reading-think-like-a-programmer/chapter-1/exercise-1-1/exercise-1-1.md

 ### Notes

-Did solve the Sudoku but not in a systematic way.
+Did solve the Sudoku, but not in a systematic way.
 Basically just choose a random missing number in a region and checked if it was only one place in the region where the number would fit.
+Repeating the process until all numbers being filled in.

 ### General Plan